Indian cuisine: Antiquity

 Early diet in India mainly consisted of legumes, vegetables, fruits, grains, dairy products, and honey.
 Staple foods eaten today include a variety of lentils (dal), whole-wheat flour (aṭṭa), rice, and pearl millet (bājra), which has been cultivated in the Indian subcontinent since 6200 BCE.
+The Sangam literature, which is specific to South India, mentions that fish, crab, forest cattle, pork, monitor lizard, and poultry were consumed in the region together with a variety of millets, sago, sugarcane, dairy products, honey, and rice.

 Over time, segments of the population embraced vegetarianism during the Śramaṇa movement while an equitable climate permitted a variety of fruits, vegetables, and grains to be grown throughout the year.

 A food classification system that categorised any item as saatvic, raajsic, or taamsic developed in Yoga tradition.
 The Bhagavad Gita proscribes certain dietary practices (chapter 17, verses 8–10).

 Consumption of beef is taboo, due to cows being considered sacred in Hinduism.
 Beef is generally not eaten by Hindus in India except for Kerala, parts of southern Tamil Nadu and the north-east.

-Foods mentioned in ancient Indian scripture
+Ingredients mentioned in ancient Indian scripture

 While many ancient Indian recipes have been lost in history, one can look at ancient texts to see what was eaten in ancient and pre-historic India.